CESNET/du-docs/docs/operators/postgres-cnpg.md

 ### Access from a different Namespace

 This case is similar to the case of access from the same namespace.
-Assuming the database name is the same `test-cluster, the read-only hostname is `test-cluster-ro.[namespace].svc.cluster.local` and writable master is `test-cluster-rw.[namespace].svc.cluster.local`, replace `[namespace]` with name of the namespace where the database is deployed.
+Assuming the database name is the same `test-cluster`, the read-only hostname is `test-cluster-ro.[namespace].svc.cluster.local` and writable master is `test-cluster-rw.[namespace].svc.cluster.local`, replace `[namespace]` with name of the namespace where the database is deployed.

 ### Access from outside of the Kubernetes Cluster

 To access the database from outside of the Kubernetes Cluster, a new service object of type LoadBalancer must be created.
 If both types of access are required -- read-only and writable, two LoadBalancers must be created, one for each type.
 In this case, it is strongly recommended to distinguish between read-only and writable access by different ports rather than different IP addresses as those are scare resources.

 Assuming the database name is again `test-cluster`, you can find example of both objects [here](/docs/postgres/expose-cn.yaml).
 The annotation `metallb.universe.tf/allow-shared-ip` ensures that both LoadBalancers share the same IP address and are distinguished by port: `5433` port is for read-only replicas and `5432` is writable.
 This example assigns IP addresses that are reachable only from internal network from Masaryk University or via VPN service of Masaryk University.
 While this is recommended setup for users of Masaryk University, it will not work for the others.
 Other users must remove the annotation `metallb.universe.tf/address-pool: privmuni` and the IP addresses will be allocated from public IP pool.
+In this case, it is strongly recommended to setup the Network Policy, see the next section.

 ### Network Policy